Mifuxuanan/LELA60332_From-BERT-to-T5-A-Study-of-Named-Entity-Recognition/README.md

 ## Project Overview

 This repository contains code and resources for Named Entity Recognition (NER) experiments, which fine-tune the BERT and T5 models on both full (7-tag) and simplified (3-tag) BIO tagsets (Data preprocessing in every main experiment) by span-level F1 score as early stopping checkpoints.
-I evaluate their performance on in-domain and out-of-domain test sets, reporting a bunch of metrics and detailed error analysis.
+I evaluate their performance on in-domain and out-of-domain test sets, reporting a bunch of metrics and detailed error analysis (extract the error sentences from every dataset in BERT_NER.ipynb).

 ---